gawells/CompleteMagic/README.md

         },

         { "keys": ["super+alt+i"], "command": "insert_file_name"},
-        { "keys": ["ctrl+c","ctrl+r"], "command":"reread_completions"} # force re-read of completions file, sometimes needed on startup or after altering *.cm-completion files
+        { "keys": ["ctrl+c","ctrl+r"], "command":"reread_completions"}

 ]

 ```
 If you disable the CompleteMagic package you'll have to comment out the second keybinding above for snippets to behave normally in this context.
+In some cases it may be necesseray to force a re-read of the completions files with C-M-r.